awesomemotive/one-click-demo-import/readme.md

 To add some text in a separate "box", you should wrap your text in a div with a class of 'ocdi__intro-text', like in the code example above.

+### How to disable generation of smaller images (thumbnails) during the content import ###

+This will greatly improve the time needed to import the content (images), but only the original sized images will be imported.
+You can disable it with a filter, so just add this code to your theme function.php file:

+`add_filter( 'pt-ocdi/regenerate_thumbnails_in_content_import', '__return_false' );`

 ### I can't activate the plugin, because of a fatal error, what can I do? ###

 You want to activate the plugin, but this error shows up: